jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 into processes using it.
-Brian concluded by discussing methods to escape the Houdini environment, execute arbitrary ARM and x86, and write Houdini\-targeted malware that bypasses existing platform analysis.Iain Smart also taught the training Mastering Container Security V5 \- Black Hat edition at Black Hat USA.
+Brian concluded by discussing methods to escape the Houdini environment, execute arbitrary ARM and x86, and write Houdini\-targeted malware that bypasses existing platform analysis.
+Iain Smart also taught the training Mastering Container Security V5 \- Black Hat edition at Black Hat USA.
 The course covered Docker and how Linux containers work, fundamental Linux security concepts, and container